 Bring up the topic of kids and divorce, and most parents shutter.
 Sure, children may have a hard time coping with divorce.
-And they may not be able to tell you how they are really feeling about it, or handling it.
+And they may not be able to tell you how they are really feeling about it or handling it.
+Yes, they may pretend to be okay with it when they aren't.

 Preoccupied Parents

 Preoccupied parents often don't realize their kids are feeling anxious and confused.
 After all, kids tend to hide such feelings.
 The parents I see in my practice often need help with handling their children when it comes to a break-up.
-Our article, Kids and Divorce, will offer tips and guidelines for talking with children about the changes that are taking place during a divorce.
+That's why I wrote the article, Kids and Divorce, to offer tips and guidelines for talking with children about the changes that are taking place during a divorce.

 Effective parenting often boils down to regular communication, especially during times of change and crisis.
 Parents may avoid talking to the kids for fear of saying too much or fear the kids won't understand.
-But that can be a costly mistake since the kids may get lost in a cyclone of confusion and misunderstanding about what's happening to their family.
+But that can be a costly mistake since the kids may get lost in a cyclone of fear and confusion about what's happening to their family.

 It's not just what you say to your kids, or even how you say it, that counts . . . it's checking in with them and asking how they're doing.
 And letting them know what's going on with the parents, or the executive sub-system of the family.

-Keep communication lines open and check in with your kids frequently.
+Keep communication lines open and check in with your kids often.
 Yes, it's easy to become preoccupied during a complicated divorce, and to dwell on your own complicated emotions.
+But resist the temptation to leave the kids out or to wait and drop a bombshell on them.

 Kids will pick up on your feelings, and they'll worry if they don't know what's going on, or in the absence of accurate information.
 So, remember to keep talking to your children . . . and listening . . . that's what effective parents do!

-Yes, kids and divorce may go together like oil and water, but recent research says kids cope with divorce better than we used to think they did.
+Yes, kids and divorce may go together like oil and water, but recent research says kids cope with divorce better than we used to think they did, especially if their parents are up front with them about what is happening, what to expect, and how to cope with it.

 I could write a book about this, but I'm going to keep it simple.
 Hundreds of my child clients have told me, over the years, how much they hate being put in the middle.
 Hear this, loud and clear, everyone....